dtr-org/unit-e-project/project/open-source-strategy.md

 ## Scaling community

 If we do things right we will have a growing community.
 How do we scale that?
-We do want valuable projects to be created around UnitE and we do want to increase the number of people involved beyond what we can directly handle in the core team.
+We do want valuable projects to be created around Unit-e and we do want to increase the number of people involved beyond what we can directly handle in the core team.

 We need to establish a way of cooperation which allows people to do their own work without the need to coordinate closely as it is needed when collaborating on the core software.
 This extends beyond the purely technical work.

-Bicoin is a superb example for projects which grew around it.
+Bitcoin is a superb example for projects which grew around it.

 Things to look into: